hajicj/FEL-NLP-IR_2016/README.md

 the evaluation script.
 Although the `tutorial/tutorial-assignment` directory copies the structure of the assignment package (with just a few files, so that you don't have to wait for anything), the evaluation was left out -- you're going to need it in the assignment itself anyway, so why compile it twice?

-The tutorial Notebook describes how to set paths/env vars to make evaluation work for the tutorial.
+The tutorial assumes you've successfully compiled the `trec_eval` script in the `npfl103/eval` directory.